 If I would’ve told you Golden State dominated the boards and the Thunder would still win, you’d call me a psychopath and have me locked up.
 However, free me as you would Free Meek, that’s what happened tonight.
 The biggest difference is what the Thunder did with their offensive boards.
 The Thunder outscored Golden State 22-9 on second chance scoring, despite being the Warriors grabbing more offensive boards (11-10).

 Steven Adams: B

 If it wasn’t for the foul trouble in the first half, this would be an A+.
 Golden State had no answer for the Kiwi.
 He finished with 14 points and 10 rebounds.
 However, most of his damage was done in the second half.
 He didn’t let foul trouble stop him as he banged down low and was really a difference maker tonight.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!